 For complicated documents, it is better to save them as images.
 Collabio Spaces creates beautiful image scans that preserve notes with many diagrams and handwriting.

 When you scan your documents from the homepage of the app, you get an option to Clipboard the text from the scan.
-This copies the text for pasting in any app on your iPad.
+This copies the text for pasting into any app on your iPad.
 If you don’t like working on scanned PDFs, this is a very useful application to have.

 Most apps that convert scans to text usually make a few mistakes.
 They either mess up the content structure or have spelling mistakes that you need to fix.
 Google Keep usually messes up the structure of the content, which is a pain to edit.
 The scans, in Collabio Spaces, are extremely accurate, you will not settle for a scanned PDF ever again.
 Not when you can convert everything to text in seconds!

 Let’s hope in the future we’ll be able to use the images we have in our Photos library.
-That way, we can convert even images we have taken elsewhere when there isn’t time to convert them right away.
-At the moment, you only convert scans of documents you have in person.
+That way, we can even convert images we have taken elsewhere when there isn’t time to convert them right away.
+At the moment, you can only convert scans of documents you have in person.

-You can privately collaborate in Collabio Spaces, without uploading your documents to any cloud service.
+You can privately collaborate in Collabio Spaces without uploading your documents to any cloud service.
 Working with nearby colleagues requires you to be connected to the same Wi-Fi.
 You can then start collaborating and give your team members the password that appears on your device.

 This collaboration is in real-time, and there is only one copy of the document on your device.
-That means when you close the document the collaboration session ends for everyone.
+That means when you close the document, the collaboration session ends for everyone.
 That is because the application does not copy your document on your colleagues’ devices.
 It only gives them access to the copy on your device.
 The same principle applies to remote collaboration, which works with people in different geographic locations.
-Collabio Spaces is currently beta testing remote collaboration.
+Collabio Spaces is currently beta-testing remote collaboration.

 Both these types of collaboration the one-time passwords or links you share give access to the document on your device, for that particular session.
 When you close your document, ending your session, you’ll need new passwords/links for a new session.
 Your team, therefore, can’t work on your documents in your absence.

 We haven’t found any evidence that the app uses the internet.
 It doesn’t appear under Background App Refresh, which suggests it is not connecting to the internet.
 There are no signs it syncs across devices either (because that would upload documents to iCloud).
-It indeed is a curious case.
+It is indeed a curious case.

 To help you better understand this, let’s look at collaboration in Microsoft Word, Google Docs and Pages.
 For example, with Microsoft Word, you must create your document in OneDrive to collaborate on it.
-A copy of the document becomes available on their servers, for anyone (you choose) to access.
+A copy of the document becomes available on their servers for anyone (you choose) to access.
 Your team members can then download copies to their devices.
 Everyone on your team can work off/online and sync the changes when they get online.
 In Google Docs’ case, you use Google Drive and iCloud for Pages.

 We are more used to this setup.
 Different people can work on a document at different times when it’s convenient for each of them.
 The new approach in Collabio Spaces might feel a bit restrictive at first, but it comes with a few comforts we like.